 The suction cup therapy technique involves applying inverted physical therapy suction cups to your skin to create a suction to draw toxins out of your body.
 Suction cup treatment has no side effects and is very effective form of treatment we use in our Brooklyn pain management and rehabilitation center.

 Also called myofascial decompression, this ancient Chinese cupping therapy practice, when performed by a trained physical, suction cup therapy therapist, is typically done to reduce pain, improve blood flow and induce relaxation.

 The physical therapy suction cups that are used in cupping therapy are usually made of glass, silicone or plastic.
-Your Brooklyn physical therapist may recommend cupping physiotherapy as part of your treatment plan to loosen tight muscles or to relieve pain.
+Your best-rated Brooklyn PT may recommend cupping physiotherapy as part of your treatment plan to loosen tight muscles or to relieve pain.
 Suction cup therapy may be part of your treatment for everything from work-related injuries and sports injuriesto relieving stress and associated weight gain.